 - Shampoo, conditioner, lotion – the traveling tubes are great, the shampoo being the most important.
 They should be new and unopened.
 Check discount pharmacies.

 Food: So, this is a flexible category.
 I don’t feel perishables to be the most valuable part of this project as they are covered by many food banks, soup kitchens, etc., but they are a nice treat and always a help.
 Everything should be able to be eaten directly from the can, container without having to be heated or cooked.
 It may not be ideal but it’s better than being hungry.
-I shop around the local supermarkets for deals find them.
+I shop around the local supermarkets for deals.
 After a while you’ll find where the best prices tend to be.
 Depending on the size of the packs, I try to include some of the following, the more the better:

 Always include these: